littlehorse-enterprises/lh-quickstart-python/README.md

 ## Python Setup

 We need a python environment that has the `littlehorse-client` pip package.
-We recommend making a python virtual environmen.
+We recommend making a python virtual environment.
 To install the `littlehorse` package, you have two options:

 Install via `pip`: